-The Group aims at maintaining a balance between continuity of funding and flexibility through the use of lease liabilities, loans from related parties and interest-bearing bank borrowings.
+The Group aims at maintaining a balance between continuity of funding and flexibility through the use of lease liabilities, and loans from and amounts due to related parties.
 As disclosed in note 2.1, certain measures have been taken by the management to mitigate the liquidity pressures faced by the Group.